leom-ufpr/CLBP_tEFAM/README.md

 load([outPath 'featureMatrixTest.m']);
 ```

-You may also export descriptors as a CSV file:
+You may also export descriptors as a CSV file.
+The `group` column in the resulting CSV file numerically codes the taxa.
 ```
 exportTDCSV(metaData, featureMatrix, outPath, 'featureMatrixTest.csv');
 ```
-The `group` column in the resulting CSV file numerically codes the taxa.

 ## NEURAL NETWORK - tEFAM
 **Change the parameters below only if you know what you are doing!**